How to make automatic buttonholes?

 Why JUKI DX buttonholes are simpler and more consistent

-Thanks to electronic detection and automatic stitch management, these buttonholes are especially even, even on stretch fabrics.
+Thanks to electronic detection and automatic stitch management, these buttonholes are especially consistent, even on stretch fabrics.

 Even with a good machine, certain techniques make all the difference.
-These tips help achieve neat and aligned buttonholes throughout the garment.
+These tips help achieve neat and aligned buttonholes across the entire garment.

 • Always test on a fabric scrap